ogradyc01/GoldenCheetah/UG_Menu-Bar_Tools.md

 ***

 * `Upload Ride to Calendar` - will create a calendar entry to a CalDAV based calendar (e.g. Google Calendar).
-You need to configure and authorize the access in [Preferences: Passwords] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Special-Topics_Upload_Download-to_from-external-web-sites).
+You need to configure and authorize the access in [Preferences: Passwords](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Special-Topics_Upload_Download-to_from-external-web-sites).
 * `Refresh Calendar` - will read entries from your CalDAV calendar to display on the calendar view.
 Configuration is the same is in the "Upload Ride to Calendar" function.
 * `Create Heat Map` - create a HTML showing a heat map of the selected rides on a map - the HTML is created for use outside GoldenCheetah under the name "HeatMap.htm" - the folder can be chosen in the creation dialog box.
 * `Export Metrics as .CSV` - exports the available metrics data for all rides as .CSV file for external processing